Techtonica/curriculum/diversity-inclusion-bias/inclusion.md

 ### Objective
-**Students will understand** how to recognize systemic problems and contribute to an inclusive community culture.
+**Participants will understand** how to recognize systemic problems and contribute to an inclusive community culture.

 ### Specific Things To Teach
 - unconscious bias